Product

 Define Your Objective

 Start by clearly defining the purpose of your landing page.
 Is it to gather donations, recruit volunteers, promote an event, or raise awareness about a specific issue?
-Your objective will guide every element of your landing page, from the content to the call-to-action (CTA).
+A clearly defined goal shapes messaging, design, and call-to-action placement, ensuring every element supports one conversion outcome rather than competing priorities.

 Understand Your Audience